arangodb/docs/3.11/graphs-general-graphs-management.md

 - `vertexCollectionName` (string):
   Name of vertex collection.
 - `createCollection` (bool, _optional_):
-  If true the collection will be created if it does not exist.
-Default: true
+  If `true`, the collection is created if it does not exist.
+Default: `true`
 - `options` (object, _optional_):
   Additional options related to the edge definition itself.
   See [Edge Definition Options](#edge-definition-options).

 Adds a vertex collection to the set of orphan collections of the graph.
-If the collection does not exist, it will be created.
-If it is already used by any edge definition of the graph, an error will be thrown.
+If the collection does not exist, it is created.
+If it is already used by any edge definition of the graph, an error is thrown.

 **Examples**